horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/ethereum.md

 ### MakerDAO

-MakerDAO is a decentralized autonomous organization that functions entirely on Ethereum blockchain.
-With about half a billion USD under its control MakerDAO is an ideal example for a type of financial service that can be built on Ethereum.
+[MakerDAO](makerdao.md) is a decentralized autonomous organization that functions entirely on Ethereum blockchain.
+With about half a billion USD under its control MakerDAO is an ideal example for a type of financial service which can be built on Ethereum.

 It is governed and owned by those in possession of special MKR token which can be purchased from someone on cryptocurrency exchange.